eventespresso/filter-action-tester/README.md

 # filter-action-tester
 This is a utility plugin that we can add filters/actions that help with testing tickets.

+Note: since there will likely be usage of closures in this plugin, please

 ## How to use

-1. Activate this plugin when using it to test specific bugs.
+1. Drop this plugin in your `wp-content/plugins` folder.
+Activate this plugin when using it to test specific bugs.
 2. Add more actions/filters to this to accompany testing notes in tickets (see Contributing section about this).
 3. You *may* want to comment out specific filters/actions if you don't want to be testing everything in this plugin, but do not commit those commented out code :)